 You will be responsible for the remaining five percent (your degree of liability).

 The Importance of Hiring an Accident Attorney After a Texas Crash

 Remember that every day you wait to call a car accident lawyer, evidence that’s critical to your case is at risk of being lost.
-At the Francis Firm, we are available to review your case free of charge today.
-Call us now or send us a message to learn how we can help.
+Don't delay and get started on your Texas car accident claim today.